Prof Koon Shing Kwong

 This realisation motivated him to contribute innovative retirement financing ideas, a task which he describes as “increasingly compelling and crucial” in Singapore, given the city-state’s ageing population.

-To find a better approach, Professor Kwong and colleagues applied actuarial science principles to analyse the current system and proposed a sell-type hybrid equity release (HER) plan, in the paper A hybrid equity release plan for retirement financing
+To find a better approach, Kwong and his colleagues applied actuarial science principles to analyse the current system and proposed a sell-type hybrid equity release (HER) plan, in the paper A hybrid equity release plan for retirement financing.

 “If we offer homeowners to stay in the HDB flat for life, the additional cost is relatively small,” he explains of their findings.
 “HER entitles homeowners to stay in their property for a certain period, or for life if homeowners outlive the stipulated period.
 As part of property may be sold, it also provides the potential of monetary benefit if the property’s value increases.”